wso2/carbon-kernel/docs/KernelFeatures/PluggingaNewRuntime.md

 # Plugging a New Runtime
 > The process of adding a new runtime to a WSO2 product is explained below.
 For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

-From Carbon 5.0.0 Kernel onwards, Carbon provides a pluggable interface to add runtimes to the existing server.
+From Carbon 5 onwards, Carbon provides a pluggable interface to add runtimes to the existing server.
 Following are the instructions that you need to follow when adding a new runtime.

 * **[Adding a New Runtime](#adding-a-new-runtime)**
 * **[Testing your New Runtime](#testing-your-new-runtime)**

 ## Adding a New Runtime
 The following example illustrates how you can plug your own runtime and register it with the Carbon runtime framework.
-In this example, we will run through the steps for plugging the Tomcat runtime (which is currently available with the Carbon 4.2.0 release) to Carbon 5.0.0.
+In this example, we will run through the steps for plugging the Tomcat runtime (which is currently available with the Carbon 4.2.0 release) to Carbon 5.

 1. Create a simple maven project with the following dependencies.